-We are a radical and pioneering community,
+We are a radical and pioneering community, and always have been.

-always challenging received wisdom with new ideas.
 Our roots can be traced to a Baptist Education Society (f.
 1752) and the Stepney Academy (f.
-1810), both in London and both eduating Dissenters excluded from the ancient universities by their confessional identities.
+1810), both in London and both educating Dissenters excluded from the ancient universities by their confessional identities.

 We are a diverse community, specialising in the Arts and Humanities, with a vibrant student body in which ministerial students play a vital role.
 Ministerial formation has always been at the heart of our work, but today this takes place within a wider context, alongside approximately 200 undergraduate and postgraduate students reading for a range of Oxford degrees.

 We are a global community, enjoying the friendship and support of Baptists around the world.
 Our alumni and friends are leading the church internationally, from North America to Eastern Europe and India, and our courses provide opportunities for current students to experience the global Baptist tradition.

-We are an ecumenical community, offering students the best of Baptist life as well as partnerships with Anglicans, Catholics and others, through the Oxford Partnership for Theological Education and Training (OPTET).
+We are an ecumenical community, offering students the best of Baptist life as well as partnerships with Anglicans, Catholics and others.
 We learn and worship not only as Baptists, but also in the richness of the wider Christian tradition.